 The Authority will continue to encourage the localities to increase the percentage of residents that are educated about proper disposal and recycling practices within the region.

+In 2021 a Regional Recycling Group has been established with the 9 counties in SWVA.

 Secure additional competitive state grants to fund additional environmental education programs.